KacperLewicki/Registration-Form-App/README.md

 - The logged-in user has access to the application form.
 - Data from the form is sent to the backend and stored in the database.

-## Future Developments

-### Admin Page

-- A panel for managing recruitment data.
-- Functions for managing user accounts and their application data.

-### Home Page

-- Information about job opportunities and detailed descriptions of positions.
-- News and announcements for candidates.